 - How do you upload files to a web server?

-With that basic understanding you'll be ready to work your way through the modules in this section.
+With the basic understanding that you gain from this preparation, you'll be ready to work your way through the modules in this section.

-- Welcome to the MDN beginner's server-side programming course!
-In this first article we look at Server-side programming from a high level, answering questions such as "what is it?", "how does it differ from client-side programming?", and "why it is so useful?".
-After reading this article you'll understand the additional power available to websites through server-side coding.
+Welcome to the MDN beginner's server-side programming course!
+The first article examines server-side programming from a high level, answering questions such as "What is it?", "How does it differ from client-side programming?", and "Why it is so useful?".
+After reading this, you will understand the additional capabilities available to websites through server-side coding.

 - Client-Server overview

-- Now that you know the purpose and potential benefits of server-side programming we're going to examine in detail what happens when a server receives a "dynamic request" from a browser.
-As most website server-side code handles requests and responses in similar ways, this will help you understand what you need to do when writing your own code.
+Now that you know the purpose and potential benefits of server-side programming, we're going to examine what happens when a server receives a "dynamic request" from a browser.
+As most websites' server-side code handles requests and responses in a similar way, this will help you understand what you need to do when writing your own code.

 - Server-side web frameworks

-- The last article showed you what a server-side web application needs to do in order to respond to requests from a web browser.
-Now we show how web frameworks can simplify these tasks, and help you choose the right framework for your first server-side web application.
+The previous article explained what a server-side web application needs to do to respond to web browser requests.
+This article explains how web frameworks can simplify these tasks, and helps you choose the right framework for your first server-side web application.

 - Website security

-- Website security requires vigilance in all aspects of website design and usage.
-This introductory article won't make you a website security guru, but it will help you understand the first important steps you can take to harden your web application against the most common threats.
+Website security requires vigilance in all aspects of building and operating a site.
+This introductory article helps you understand the first important steps you can take to protect your web application against the most common threats.

-This "overview" module doesn't have any assessement because we haven't yet shown you any code.
-We do hope at this point you have a good understanding of what sorts of functionality you can deliver using server-side programming and you have made a decision about what server-side web framework you will use to create your first website.
+This "first steps" module doesn't have any assessment because we haven't yet shown you any code.
+At this point, you should have a general understanding of the functionality you can deliver with server-side programming, and you have made a decision about what server-side web framework you will use to create your first server-side application.